 e) External audit: To advise the Council on the scope and approach of the external auditor's work.
 IMAC may provide advice on the appointment of the external auditor, including the costs and scope of the services to be provided.

 f) Evaluation: To review and advise the Council on the staffing, resources and performance of ITU's evaluation function.

+g) Ethics: To review and advise on the ethics function, ITU’s code of ethics, policy against fraud, corruption and other proscribed practices; investigation policies and guidelines, and whistleblowing arrangements.

 Authority